Treatment for Plantar Fasciitis using orthotics

 - Medial Heel Pain generally indicates the patient will exhibit excessive rearfoot pronation.

-In each case, treatment will involve prescribing an orthotic device to control rearfoot pronation and provide biomechanical correction.
+In some cases, treatment will involve prescribing an orthotic device to control rearfoot pronation and provide biomechanical correction.

 Treatment of plantar fasciopathy usually involves determining and addressing what contributed to the overload (this may include taping in the short term), exercises to improve the capacity of the plantar fascia, footwear advice and activity modification with progression back to your desired loads and activities.